What is dental implant surgery?

 The result of the implant surgery is better health (creates a comfortable bite, reduces chances of gum disease) and enhanced aesthetics.

-no adjacent teeth need to be prepared or ground down to hold your new replacement tooth/teeth in placeimplants hold the permanenet crowns stableoffer the same force of bitingcan last a lifetime
+No adjacent teeth need to be prepared or filed down to hold your new replacement tooth/teeth in placeimplants hold the permanenet crowns stableoffer the same force of bitingcan last a lifetime

 Implants generally last 10-20 years, depending on the location of the implant and patient compliance with oral hygiene and dental check ups' however, with excellent oral hygiene, they can last a lifetime.